-Finding affordable yet high-quality closed-back studio headphones can be challenging.
+Finding affordable yet high-quality closed-back headphones can be challenging.
 In this review, we check out the 512 Audio Academy headphones.
 An attractively priced set of headphones with a tonne of excellent features that are not normally found at this price point.

 512 Audio Academy